 I am my own experiment.
 I am my own work of art.

 Have you discovered hidden art in Reykjavik?
 Let me know in the comments below.
 Visiting Iceland soon?
-Read my posts on Iceland here.
+Read my other posts on Iceland here and don’t forget to check out the rest of the Travel Shop Girl website.